-The Social and Urban Policy concentration adds two courses to the current requirements for the Masters in Public Policy degree but offers a variety of options to meet those added requirements, some U.S. oriented and others comparative.
-In addition, another course is strongly recommended but not required.
-The requirements are listed below with an “*” next to the two added courses.
+The Social and Urban Policy concentration adds three courses to the current requirements for the Masters in Public Policy degree but offers a variety of options to meet those added requirements, some U.S. oriented and others comparative.

 (1) Complete the MPP core, preferably selecting the section of API-102 (second semester micro-economics) that is tailored to social and urban policy.
-That section would cover the basics of public finance (including the role of government in the economy, tax incidence and efficiency and fiscal federalism) and the economists’ perspective on the design of programs to address poverty, inequality and economic insecurity.
+That section would cover the basics of public finance including the role of government in the economy, tax incidence and efficiency and fiscal federalism and the economics of programs to address poverty, inequality and economic insecurity.

-(4) Two courses in a social and urban policy area of the student’s choice (e.g., education, health, poverty, urban planning, etc.).
-Note that the courses taken to satisfy this requirement do not have to have a "SUP" prefix and can be from other schools at Harvard.
+(2) Three credits in social and urban policy area of the student's choice (e.g., education, health, poverty, urban planning, inequality, building political support for redistribution, statistical and qualititive methods).
+Note that the courses taken to satisfy this requirement do not have to have a "SUP" prefix and can be from other schools at Harvard or MIT.

 Social and urban policy concentrators are also strongly recommended, but not required, to take a course in qualitative research methods.
 The two quantitative analysis courses in the core curriculum (API-201 and API-202) cover quantitative techniques that are of great and growing importance in the assessment of social policies.
 But social policy analysis often relies on qualitative assessments as well, such as surveys, participant observation, interviews, and case studies.
 Students using qualitative techniques for their Policy Analysis Exercise are particularly urged to enroll in a qualitative analysis course before or concurrently.
 The suggested courses are: